JAndrassy/Regulator/README.md

 ### Monitoring
 * Telnet.ino - logging csv lines to telnet client and reading command characters sent from telnet client
+* CsvLog.ino - logging heating regulation to csv files on SD card or SPIFFS
-* WebServer.ino - JSON data for the web pages with optional serving of static web page files from SD card
+* WebServer.ino - JSON data for the web pages with optional serving of static web page files and csv files from SD card or SPIFFS
 * Blynk.ino - control from everywhere with [Blynk](https://www.blynk.cc/) Android application. [more...](https://github.com/jandrassy/Regulator/wiki/Blynk)

 ### Symo Hybrid Battery